Endeyr/small-business-webpage/README.md

    - Consider options for hosting, infrastructure, and maintenance.

 By following this approach, SmallBizWeb can quickly launch its MVP, gather valuable insights, and evolve into a robust platform tailored for small businesses' needs.

+## TODO

+- get images for backgrounds
+- come up with basic ideas for the example business